Optimal line packings from nonabelian groups

 \section{Hyperdifference sets for Suzuki 2-groups}

 For the remainder of the paper, we focus on an example of the theory built so far.
 In this section, we construct a new infinite family of hyperdifference sets for group schemes.
-This is the first time an infinite family of nonabelian groups has been shown to generate ETFs.
+This is the first time an infinite family of nonabelian groups has been shown to generate ETFs as projective orbits under unitary representations.
 As we will see in Section~\ref{sec:Heis}, the frames we build here are intimately connected with finite Heisenberg groups.

 \begin{defn} Let $U$ and $V$ be vector spaces over the same field $\mathbb{K}$, and let $B \colon U \times U \to V$ be a $\mathbb{K}$-bilinear map.
 We write $U \times_B V$ for the group with underlying set $U \times V$ and multiplication